top of page

 5. Cloud-Native Tools Redefine Application Development

-Cloud-native development has moved from niche to norm.
-By 2024, 76% of enterprises are building and deploying cloud-native applications using tools, serverless functions, and containerisation.
+Cloud-native development has become standard practice.
+By 2025, 78% of enterprises are building and deploying cloud-native applications using serverless computing, containers, and CI/CD pipelines.

 6. Security and Governance Become a Priority